ClauGarfiasMx/gdl-2019-01-bc-core-cipher/README.md

 ## Instructions for use

-Just click this link ["link"](http://claudiagarfias.works/) and start learning.
+Just click this [link](https://daphnemx.github.io/gdl-2019-01-bc-core-cipher/src/index.html) and start learning.
 And remember to...